 Hackers with access to your email also have access to your contact list.

-That means everyone you know or have ever emailed could suddenly be the target of a phishing scam or other types of social engineering attack.
+That means everyone you know or have ever emailed could suddenly be the target of a phishing scam or other types of social engineering attacks.
 And because the hacker is using your email, your family, friends, and other contacts are more likely to open them and even click links.

-2. Blackmail you with sensitive photos and information
+Threaten to expose sensitive photos and information

 Many of us use our emails as file storage or have sensitive information we wouldn’t want leaked.
 If a hacker gets access to your email, they can find all these files and use them to extort you for money or access to other accounts.